-Why It Works
+Why This Recipe Works

 - Powdered sugar dissolves more readily, keeping the batter smooth and light.

-- Egg whites provide extra water to fuel the batter's steamy rise, while omitting the yolks ensures waffles that bake up fluffy and crisp, but never cakey.
+- Egg whites provide extra water to fuel the batter's steamy rise, while omitting the yolks ensures waffles bake up fluffy and crisp, but never cakey.

 - A small portion of baking soda adds depth of flavor without neutralizing the tangy buttermilk.